aptos-labs/aptos-indexer-processors/python/README.md

    - In this tutorial, we want to extract data about transaction events.
 In `models.py`, you can define an Events data model.
    - The example uses Postgres.
 For now only Postgres is supported and we use SQLAlchemy ORM to interact with the Postgres database.

-6. Define a transaction parsing function and create and run a `TransactionsProcessor`.
+6. Create a processor.

-   - In `processor.py`, we have implemented a `parse` function which accepts a `transaction_pb2.Transaction` as a parameter.
-The `parse` function filters out all non-user transactions and reads a transaction and its associated events.
-It returns a list of `Event` db model objects.
+   - Extend `TransactionsProcessor`.
-   - Initialize a `TransactionsProcessor` with the parsing function and call `process()`.
+   - In `process_transactions()`, implement the parsing logic and insert the rows into DB.

-7. Run `poetry run python -m processors.example_event_processor.processor -c config.yaml` to start indexing!
+7. Run `poetry run python -m processors.main -c config.yaml` to start indexing!

 8. (Optional) Run locally in Docker